ArthurSonzogni/chromiumos-platform2/diagnostics/docs/event_supportability.md

 ### Power

-This is always supported.
+Always supported.

 ### Audio

-This is always supported.
+Always supported.
 Chromebox may not have a speaker so the event may not be suitable, if OEMs want us to report it as non-supported, please [reach out to us][team-contact].

 Spec (Partners only):